-- Complies with existing zoning standards; - Located in an existing urbanized area; - Eligible sites as defined in SB 35; - Restricts at least twenty percent (20%) of onsite housing units to middle-income households (approximately 80% 150% AMI depending on local market conditions), with an average affordability of 110% AMI; - Provides prevailing wages and safe working conditions for all workers; - Utilizes apprentice labor to grow the construction workforce.
+- Complies with existing zoning standards; - Located in an existing urbanized area; - Eligible sites as defined in SB 35; - Restricts at least twenty percent (20%) of onsite housing units to middle-income households through recorded longterm deed restrictions (that may range from 80% to 150% of AMI depending on localized rents and market conditions) with an average affordability not to exceed 110% AMI; - Provides prevailing wages and safe working conditions for all workers; - Utilizes apprentice labor to grow the construction workforce. - Complies with all proposed labor standards contained in SB 35 and shall include prevailing wages and trained apprentices to help grow the construction workforce.